 Third Year: Develop Experience

-Students study both core modules and their selected specialisation.
-They also undertake an individual research project, which imparts critical skills in project design and management, in response to current issues within the broader sports industry.
+Students also undertake an individual research project, which imparts critical skills in project design and management, in response to current issues within the broader sports industry.

 Students spend an average of 40 hours per week attending lectures, studying independently and preparing for assessment.

-A combination of end-of-trimester exams, research papers, group projects, presentations, practical experiences and in-class tests are used throughout this programme.
+A combination of end-of-trimester exams, research papers, group projects, presentations, practical experiences and in-class tests are used throughout this course.

 Sport & Exercise Management students can apply to study abroad for a trimester in the USA, Canada, Australia and New Zealand, through one of the Sport & Exercise exchange agreements.

 Our graduates have a track record of employment, both nationally and internationally, in:

 Further education opportunities are available on MSc and other graduate programmes.